xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Deprecated/Actions/Modifying.md

 ```

 This will set the additional HTTP header *X-Test* to value *someValue*.
 Other
 headers can be set as well.
-Note that ArangoDB might change the case of the
+Note that AvocadoDB might change the case of the
 header names to lower case when assembling the overall response that is sent to
 the caller.

 It is not necessary to explicitly set a *Content-Length* header for the response
-as ArangoDB will calculate the content length automatically and add this header
+as AvocadoDB will calculate the content length automatically and add this header
 itself.
-ArangoDB might also add a *Connection* header itself to handle HTTP
+AvocadoDB might also add a *Connection* header itself to handle HTTP
 keep-alive.

-ArangoDB also supports automatic transformation of the body data to another
+AvocadoDB also supports automatic transformation of the body data to another
 format.
 Currently, the only supported transformations are base64-encoding and
 base64-decoding.
 Using the transformations, an action can create a base64
-encoded body and still let ArangoDB send the non-encoded version, for example:
+encoded body and still let AvocadoDB send the non-encoded version, for example:

 ```js
 res.body = 'VGhpcyBpcyBhIHRlc3Q=';